onigoetz/i18n/packages/benchmark/README.md

 The Size w/o formatters column counts only the parser and renderer, without any plural generator or date/number formatter I added this number as a comparison if you want to use `@onigoetz/messageformat` only for variable subsitution.
 Or if in your application you already have formatters for dates/numbers and plurals or just want to use the `Intl` implementation those come at virtually no cost.

+> Special mention for `@eo-locale/core` Which provides a very small package,
+> however it provides no package that runs on Node.js 10 and crashes on our test strings.

 ## Benchmark